vinuesa/get_phylomarkers/INSTALL.md

 install.packages( c("ape", "kdetrees", "stingr", "vioplot", "ggplot2", "gplots", "plyr", "seqinr"), dep=T)

-Please see examples in the source code of *./install_R_deps.R* to solve problems that might arise when old versions of the, particularly *Rcpp*, are already in the system.
+Please see examples in the source code of *install_R_deps.R* to solve problems that might arise when old versions of the, particularly *Rcpp*, are already in the system.
 Tips are also provided to install "ape" in Mac systems.